Pontifical School of Theology

 3 credits

-This course is divided into two parts.
-The first part examines preSocratic sources that give students the proper tools to acquire philosophical thinking in their quest for the nature of things, and in their attempt to unveil both natural and human phenomena.
+This course is divided into two parts: the first part examines preSocratic sources that give students the proper tools to acquire philosophical thinking in their quest for the nature of things, and in their attempt to unveil both natural and human phenomena.
 It thus includes the main schools of thought such as the School of Miletus (Thales, Anaximander, Anaximenes), the Pythagorean school (Pythagoras), the Ionian school (Heraclitus), the Eleatic school (Parmenides), as well as the Sophists.
 The second part deals with Socrates, Plato and Aristotle.

 PHI453Hermeneutics